kevholditch/StronglyTypedContext/README.md

 To get an item:
     `var item = ScenarioContext.Current[key];`

 The problem with this is that you end up with "magic" strings littered throughout your code and you have to cast to and from object.
-You can tidy this up a bit by using constants but it still gets messy.
+You can tidy this up a bit by using constants and generics but it is still a bit clunky.
 Wouldn't it be much nicer if we could have a strongly typed context?

 ## How